mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 = Literature review
 == Fault tolerant computing and redundancy
-Although the concept of $N$-modular redundancy dates back to antiquity, the application of triple modular redundancy to computer systems was first introduced in academia by #cite(<Lyons1962>, form: "prose").
-Like much of computer science, however, the authors trace the original concept back to John von Neumann.
+The application of triple modular redundancy to computer systems was first introduced in academia by
+#cite(<Lyons1962>, form: "prose").
+Like much of computer science, however, the authors trace the original
+concept back to John von Neumann.
 In addition to introducing the application of TMR to computer systems, the authors also provide a rigorous Monte-Carlo mathematical analysis of the reliability of TMR.
 One important takeaway from this is that the only way to make a system reliably redundant is to split it into multiple components, each of which is more reliable than the system as a whole.
 In the modern FPGA concept, this implies applying TMR at an RTL module level, although as we will soon see, more optimal and finer grained TMR can be applied.
 Although their Monte Carlo analysis shows that TMR dramatically improves reliability, they importantly show that as the number of modules $M$ in the computer system increases, the computer will eventually become less reliable.
 This is due to the fact that the voter circuits may not themselves be perfectly reliable, and is important to note for FPGA and ASIC designs which may instantiate hundreds or potentially thousands of modules.

 #TODO("more background literature")